Lorela Cubaj: College

-National Team
+National team

 Youth level

-Cubaj won bronze medal with Italian team at the U16 European Championship in 2015, she has averaged 11 points and 6.6 rebounds and voted to the tournament All-Star Five.
-One year later she won silver medal with the Italian U17 team, at the 2016 U17 World Championship in Spain.
+Cubaj won the bronze medal with the Italian team at the U16 European Championship in 2015, averaging 11 points and 6.6 rebounds and being voted to the tournament All-Star Five.
+One year later she won the silver medal with the Italian U17 team, at the 2016 U17 World Championship in Spain.
 They lost the final against Australia.
 At the tournament Cubaj averaged 6.1 points and 5.4 rebounds.
-Few weeks later, she was part of the Italian U18 national team at the U18 European Championship in Hungary and finished seventh place.
+A few weeks later, she was part of the Italian U18 national team at the U18 European Championship in Hungary and finished seventh place.
 At the tournament Cubaj averaged 10.4 points and 7.3 rebounds.